Cloud brokerage: The cloud service brokerage market in 2023By Brock Andony

 The best option is to leverage the support of a cloud services brokerage.

 - Single login capabilities for your clients

 - Potential “cloud broker services” team to fulfill on new workload

-- A single partner for all your needs so that you can become the single provider for all of your clients’ needs.
+- A single partner for all requirements so that you can become the single provider for all of your clients’ needs.

 The reality is simple.
 The competitive landscape of B2B is changing and industry boundaries are becoming blurred.
 Telecommunications companies and banks are selling marketing solutions.
 Marketing companies are selling financial software.
+Clients are overwhelmed with options, leading to overwhelm and decision fatigue.
 The decades to come will be ruled by the company that does it all; the cloud broker.